- Preheat and Grease: Preheat oven to 350F and grease a 9-inch pie plate.

 Coconut Cream: You can either buy canned coconut cream, or refrigerate a can of coconut milk overnight and scrape off the thick coconut cream that solidifies at the top.
 Alternatively, if you are not lactose-intolerant, you can also use normal whipped cream.

-Storing: To store this, cover pumpkin pie with plastic wrap and keep in the fridge for up to 4 days.
+Storing: To store this, cover pumpkin pie with plastic wrap or aluminum foil and keep in the fridge for up to 4 days.
 I do NOT recommend freezing this pie as it will not defrost well.
 I highly suggest you eat it within a few days of baking it (which really won’t be an issue as this pie usually goes very quickly in my house).

 Individual Portions: If you prefer to bake individual portions, you can use small ramekins instead of one whole pie plate.
 The number of portions you get will depend on the size of your ramekins and how much mixture you put in each one of them.